amripandey/amripandey/README.md

   - HTML ,CSS ,Bootstrap ,Tailwind
   - PHP ,Mysql
   - Public Speaking

-  ## Description
-  Hi i'm Amrit Pandey, a passionate self-taught web developer and a freelance software engineer from Nepal.
-My passion for software lies with dreaming up   ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-  I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing     happened through open-source.
 ## Things I code With
 <p align="left">
 <a href="https://www.gnu.org/software/bash/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/gnu_bash/gnu_bash-icon.svg" alt="bash" width="40" height="40"/> </a>